-Figure 13: L4 Local Plan Shop Frontage Percentage Targets (Andover) (2016-2019)
+Figure 13: L4 Local Plan Shop Frontage Percentage Targets (Andover) (2016-2020)

 11.17 The Council surveys shop frontages approximately every 6 months.
-Figure 13 compares targets for the maximum percentage of non-A1 (retail shops) in ground floor use within Andover town centre, against the actual percentage.
+Figure 13 compares targets for the maximum percentage of non-A1 (retail shops) in ground floor use within Andover town centre based on policy LE13, against the actual percentage.
 In the primary shopping area, it is desirable to maintain a high proportion of retail (class A1 use) and restrict other uses.
 An over concentration of non-A1 uses may lead to less active frontages and make areas less attractive to shoppers, thus causing an impact on the existing retail units.
-As displayed above, the shop frontages within Andover have exceeded the target of 30%, for the last three years.
-For 2018/19 the primary frontage area total has increased by 1% from 35% in 2017/18 to 36% in 2018/19.
+As displayed above, the shop frontages within Andover have exceeded the target of 30%, for the last five years.
+For 2019/20, the primary frontage area total has increased by 1.6%, from 36% in 2018/19 to 37.6% in 2019/20.